-I serve people who experience eating disorders: bulimia and anorexia because they do so much harm in significant and profound ways.
+I serve people who experience eating disorders: binge eating, bulimia, anorexia, and orthorexia, because they do so much harm in significant and profound ways.

 Body dissatisfaction, Binge Eating Disorder (BED), compulsive overeating, and chronic dieting can be devastating and ‘robs us’ from the life we are meant to be living.
 Over time, trust in ourselves and our bodies is destroyed and we end up feeling disconnected from our own experience.

 Counselling and the Body Trust® Wellness approach are designed to help you lose the weight of body shame and create the change you seek from a deeper place.
 There is a path out of the persistent cycle of dieting, disordered eating, body hatred, and endless self-improvement projects.

 We believe in the part of you that is knowing, strong and capable.
 Body Trust® Wellness means you become your own expert, and learn to read the wisdom of your own embodied experience.
 It is about finding joy and pleasure again.